apache/celeborn/docs/developers/workerexclusion.md

 - For critical causes, when timeout expires (defaults to 180s)
 - For non-critical causes, when it's not in `Master`'s exclusion list

+In the response of Revive, `LifecycleManager` checks the status of the `Worker` where previous push data has failed.
+`ShuffleClient` will remove from local exclusion list if the `Worker` is available.